GarmanGroup/RABDAM/README.md

 -	Option to highlight atoms on the kernel density estimate of the *B*<sub>Damage</sub> distribution, *highlightAtoms*

 Highlights the *B*<sub>Damage</sub> values of specified atoms on the output kernel density estimate (by default no atoms are highlighted).
-Atoms are specified by their serial numbers as listed in the input PDB / mmCif file provided to RABDAM.
+Atoms are specified by their serial numbers as listed in the input PDB / mmCIF file provided to RABDAM.
 It is possible to highlight multiple atoms at once (see the guidelines below for providing multiple values for the same parameter); note however that it is recommended no more than 6 atoms are specified at once (beyond 6 atoms the graph colour scheme will repeat itself, furthermore the complete key might not fit onto the plot).

 -	Option to create a copy of the initial PDB file, *createOrigpdb*

-Writes a copy of the initial PDB file (which is either provided to the program directly, or is obtained via conversion of the input mmCif file) to the output directory when set to "*True*" (by default this parameter is set to "*False*").
+Writes a copy of the initial PDB file (which is either provided to the program directly, or is obtained via conversion of the input mmCIF file) to the output directory when set to "*True*" (by default this parameter is set to "*False*").

 -	Option to create a PDB file of the filtered asymmetric unit, *createAUpdb*